 Azerbaijan attracts travelers with its Zoroastrian temples, numerous historical monuments and of course, its uniqueness.
 But before heading to the Country of Fire for adventures and impressions, make sure you familiarize yourself with useful Azerbaijan travel tips.

 The easiest way to get to Azerbaijan is by plane.
 Direct flights to Azerbaijan are carried out by such companies as Azerbaijan Airlines, Aeroflot, UTair, S7 Airlines, Qatar Airways, airBaltic, Turkish Airlines, Air Astana and others.
 Regarding traveling by train, Azerbaijan has direct railway connections with Russia and Georgia (Tbilisi) only.

 NOTE: Border between Azerbaijan and Armenia is closed.
-Besides, if you have visited Armenia, you have to consider before your travel to Azerbaijan, that you may be stopped and questioned on the border.
-Any tourist who has visited Nagorny Karabakh will not be allowed to enter the country.
+Please note that if you have visited Armenia, you may be asked for the reason of your visit to Armenia at the entry point to Azerbaijan.
+Any tourist who has visited Nagorny Karabakh without permission of the Republic of Azerbaijan will not be allowed to enter the country.

 Official currency of Azerbaijan is manat (AZN).
 It is preferable to take USD or Euro to Azerbaijan.

 Banks and exchange offices

 It is possible to exchange foreign currency in banks, hotels and exchange offices in Azerbaijan.
 The latter is easily found both in Baku and many other big cities, as well as in the airports and some shops that have currency exchange points.
 Most of the exchange offices work 24hours.
 It may be harder to exchange foreign currency in smaller cities.

 Banks in Baku work from 09.00 or 09.30 to 17.30, though some of them are open till late evening.